gaia-platform/gaia-docs/articles/tutorials/writing-first-gaia-application.md

 You will refer to the database column names in the body of Declarative Rule expressions that you will define later.
 When your declarative code refers to one of these Fields with a read operation, Gaia fires an Event that schedules the associated Declarative Rules for execution.

 The next step is to compile the definitions and generate the tables in the Gaia database.
-To do this, you use the gaiac tool.
+To do this, use the [Gaia Catalog Tool](../tools/tool-gaiac.md) (gaiac) to creates the datastore and tables to support the app and translate the Gaia DDL files into Gaia headers that you include in the Ruleset and app code files.

 At the command line, in the folder in which you created the hello.ddl file, run the following command:

 ```gaiac hello.ddl -g --db-name hello -o hello```